-- 1969-9 – In a survey of 2,513 alumni, 60 percent favor coeducation, 32 percent oppose.
+- 1969 – In a survey of 2,513 alumni, 60 percent favor coeducation, 32 percent oppose.

-- 1969 – The Board of Trustees votes to add 100 women per class over four years, bringing enrollment from 1,600 to 2,000.
+- 1969 – The Board of Trustees votes for coeducation and calls for the addition of 100 women per class over four years, bringing enrollment from 1,600 to 2,000.

 - 1970 – Katherine M. Stout '74, described in College literature as “a top 10 percent scholar, track star, basketball player, sailplane pilot, musician and girl,” is the first of 484 female applicants accepted.

-- 1970 – 126 women arrive on campus
+- 1970 – 126 women arrive on Union College campus.

 - 1974 – President Harold Martin reports to the trustees, “in ways too numerous to mention, the presence of women at the College has enhanced every aspect of undergraduate life.”